simov/express-admin/markdown/compound.md

 ###Compound One to Many
 ![Compound One to Many][2]

-In case One to Many table relationship is referenced by multiple foreign keys, the regular [One to Many][5] setting can't be used, as it expects to be put inside an existing column in `settings.json`
+In case One to Many table relationship is referenced by multiple foreign keys, the regular [One to Many][5] setting can't be used, as it expects to be put inside an existing column inside the `settings.json` file.

-Therefore the following _fake_ column entry must be added to the `columns` array (similar to how [Many to Many][6] relationship is configured)
+Therefore the following _fake_ column entry must be added to the `columns` array _(similar to how [Many to Many][6] relationship is configured)_

-The `fk` key specifies the foreign keys in this table that references the other one
+The `fk` key specifies the foreign keys in this table that are referencing the other one.

 ```js
 {